-Instructor:Prof. Dr Michael Poppelreiter (Shell, Kuwait)Duration:3 daysCPD Points:15Language:EnglishLevel:Intermediate
+Instructor: Prof. Dr Michael Poppelreiter (Shell, Kuwait)

 The most universal, comprehensive and concise descriptive documents on oil and gas wells are well logs.
 They impact the work of almost every oil field group from geologists to roustabouts to bankers.
 Familiarity with the applications of well logs is therefore essential for people forging their careers in the oil business.